COVID-19 Booster Shots - August 18, 2021

 Getting a COVID-19 vaccine can protect you from severe illness from COVID-19.
 For more information, please refer to the CDC website.

 New Vaccine Eligibility: July 27, 2021

-With recent CDC approval of the Pfizer vaccine for ages 12+, CCH Members in California, are now eligible to receive COVID-19 vaccines free of charge.
+With recent CDC approval of the Pfizer vaccine for ages 12 and older, CCH Members in California, are now eligible to receive COVID-19 vaccines free of charge.
 To find Central Valley locations, including Community Medical Centers facilities, and to schedule your appointment, please visit myturn.ca.gov.

 Updated CDC Guidelines

 The CDC has recently updated its recommendations for those who have received their full vaccination protocol.

 - You can resume activities that you did prior to the pandemic.